 Breaks are important.
 They give your brain a chance to reset and make it easier to focus when you hit the books again.
 However, not all breaks are created equal. scrolling through Instagram won’t set you up for success in your next study block.
 But getting up, walking away from your desk, and doing something totally different will.

 Try a couple different study/break routines to find what works for you.
 Maybe you’re a Pomodoro Technique person, or you like to study for several hours straight then take a longer break.
 Find what works for you, then stick to it.
 Soon enough, it’ll become second nature.

-(My personal favorite technique was to study for 50 minutes and take a 10-minute break.
+(My personal favorite technique was to study for 50 minutes and then take a 10-minute break.
 I used the 30/30 app to schedule my study and break blocks for the day and then let it run.
-It kept me on track and ensured I was my time wisely.)e wisely.)
+It kept me on track and ensured I used my time wisely.)

 5. Find Some Cheerleaders

 While you may have an iron-clad internal motivation pushing you through your degree, having some cheerleaders in your corner can get you through those really tough patches when you’re feeling discouraged or tempted to ignore your schedule.